 Something I have been thinking about a lot lately is how God in the Old Testament (OT) sometimes seems different from the God Jesus came to make known.
-I know that He is not different because God does not change…“Every good and perfect gift is from above, coming down from the Father of the heavenly lights, who does not change like shifting shadows” (James 1:17).
+I know that He is not different because God does not change . . .
+“Every good and perfect gift is from above, coming down from the Father of the heavenly lights, who does not change like shifting shadows” (James 1:17, NIV).
 The Bible also reveals that Jesus is God . . .
-“The Son is the image of the invisible God.
-He existed before anything was created and is supreme over all creation” (Colossians 1:15), and that He is “the same yesterday, today and forever” (Hebrews 13:8).
+“The Son is the image of the invisible God, the firstborn over all creation” (Colossians 1:15, NIV), and that He is “the same yesterday and today and forever” (Hebrews 13:8, NIV).
 So why does it seem like God was more stern in the OT, whereas Jesus makes familiar a God of love, patience, mercy, and forgiveness?
-First, I need to say that the OT is not without examples of the love and forgiveness of God…I just get more insight into the gentleness of God, in Jesus.
+First, I need to say that the OT is not without examples of the love and forgiveness of God . . .
+I just get more insight into the gentleness of God, in Jesus.
 So this is a question I will continue to ask God about.
 But one thing I do know.
-I know that God is love…“God is love, and whoever abides in love abides in God, and God abides in him” (1 John 4:16).
+I know that God is love . . .
+“God is love.
+Whoever lives in love lives in God, and God in them” (1 John 4:16b, NIV).
 And I have experienced His love first hand, when at times I have acted less than loving toward Him and He has made it known to me, whether it was through something I read, something someone said, or just a reassuring thought, that He was still there and was present with me.
-Through Jesus, God forgives us our shortcomings and not only that, but like the prodigal son, He sees us from a “long way off” and is “filled with compassion” (Luke 15:20).
+Through Jesus, God forgives us our shortcomings and not only that, but like the prodigal son, He sees us from a ” . . . long way off . . . “ and is ” . . . filled with compassion . . . “ (Luke 15:20, NIV).